Show simple item record

 dc.source.volume26en_US

-dc.source.journalHealth Soc Care Communityen_US
+dc.source.journalHealth and Social Care in the Communityen_US

 dc.source.issue1en_US